stacks-network/stacks-core/docs/namespace_creation.md

 You can use options 1 through 8 to play with the pricing function and examine the name costs in the price table.
 Enter 9 to send the transaction itself.

+Once you're happy, you can issue the namespace-reveal transaction.
+As with the namespace-preorder transaction, you will get back a transaction hash, and your transaction will be unconfirmed.
+Simply go to `http://localhost:3001` to generate some more blocks to confirm your namespace-reveal.

-Once you're happy, you can begin to populate your namespace with some initial names.
+Once you have confirmed your namespace-reveal transaction, you can begin to populate your namespace with some initial names.

 **Collecting Name Fees**